If You Have Dark Spots Or Melasma, These 10 Remedies Can Help

 First up, we have retinoids in all forms.
 Both prescription-grade retinoids and over-the-counter (OTC) retinol products can help fade dark spots.
 "Retinoids inhibit the transfer of melanosomes to keratinocytes, and they also accelerate epidermal turnover," Boakye explains.
 Translation: Retinoids help speed up the process of removing discolored dead skin cells and bringing new ones to the surface.

 For those with acne-prone skin, retinoids can also be helpful in managing breakouts as well.
 So if your dark spots are from previous breakouts (especially if those breakouts are still frequent), you may want to consider retinol as your go-to dark spot treatment.
-Here, the very best clean retinol serums to shop.
+Here, the very best clean retinol serums to shop—and how exactly you should use retinols in your routine.

-Research shows1 that topical vitamin C serums, when used consistently, can help lighten dark spots caused by sun exposure and post-inflammatory hyperpigmentation.
-What's more, vitamin C acts as an antioxidant, protecting your skin from oxidative stress2 and discoloration, as a result.
+Research shows4 that topical vitamin C serums, when used consistently, can help lighten dark spots caused by sun exposure and post-inflammatory hyperpigmentation.
+What's more, vitamin C acts as an antioxidant, protecting your skin from oxidative stress5 and discoloration, as a result.

 Free radicals (the cause of oxidative stress) can come from environmental factors like pollution, UV exposure, and even internal factors like stress.
 To say the least, they're pretty difficult to avoid, so protecting your skin with antioxidants is one step in the right direction, whether you're dealing with dark spots or not.